gaphor/gaphor/docs/services.md

 Each service is allowed to define its own interface, as long as Service is implemented too.

-Services should be defined as entry_points in the Egg info file.
+Services should be defined as entry_points in the `pyproject.toml` file.

 Typically a service does some work in the background.

 ## Example: ElementFactory

-A nice example is the ElementFactory.
-Currently it is tightly bound to the gaphor.UML module.
-A default factory is created in __init__.py.
+A nice example of a service in use is the ElementFactory.
+Currently it is tightly bound to the `gaphor.UML` module.
+A default factory is created in `__init__.py`.

-It depends on the undo_manager.
-However, on important events, events are emitted.
-(That is when an element is created/destroyed).
+The ElementFactory depends on the undo_manager.
+When an important events occurs, like an element is created or destroyed, that event is emitted.

-What you want to do is create an event handler for ElementFactory that stores the add/remove signals in the undo system.

-The same goes for UML.Elements.
-Those classes (or more specific the properties) send notifications every time their state changes.
+We then use an event handler for ElementFactory that stores the add/remove signals in the undo system.
+Another example of events that are emitted are with `UML.Elements`.
+Those classes, or more specifically, the properties, send notifications every time their state changes.

-But.. where to put such information?

 ```eval_rst
 .. autoclass:: gaphor.UML.elementfactory.ElementFactory